Saturday, 18 May 2019

 Some of the salient features of this temple are…

-The temple faces east with an entrance to Rajagopuram on the west, on the banks of the Swarnamukhi River.
+The temple faces east with an entrance to the Rajagopuram on the west, on the banks of the Swarnamukhi River.
 The Tamil inscription tablets are installed (in the outer praharam) on the right immediately after the entrance.
 In the outer praharam sannadhi for Sri Valli Devasena Subramaniyar, Sri Anandavalli, Suryan (life-size), balipeedam, dwajasthambam, and Rishabam.

 ARCHITECTURE